 About the Host

 John Hightower is a “recovering” high school band member, as well as a “recovering” top-40 disc jockey.
-From 1969 to 1975, while in college, he worked for the following commercial radio stations: WSSO and WSMU-FM in Starkville, Mississippi, and WSUH and WOOR-FM in Oxford, Mississippi.
+From 1969 to 1975, while in college, he worked at WSSO and WSMU-FM in Starkville, Mississippi, and WSUH and WOOR-FM in Oxford, Mississippi.
 Born and reared in Natchez, Mississippi, John has a degree in communications from Mississippi State University (1972) and law degree from the University of Mississippi (1975).
-From 1997 to 2011, John served as the regular substitute host for Darryl Adams.
-When he is not volunteering for WLRH, he works as a law librarian for Lanier Ford Shaver & Payne P.C.

 Brass, Reeds, and Percussion is WLRH’s longest running program, started in 1976 by musician Darryl Adams, who used this hourly program to share a love of John Phillips Sousa marches, wind band peformances and seasonal celebrations ... his St. Patrick's Day episode was always a hit.
 WLRH earliest roots thrives thanks to Darryl sharing his energy and talents with our Tennessee Valley listening community.
 Darryl was a rare champion for music who helped start one of WLRH's greatest traditions.
 We'll always be proud to have his association.